speckdavid/fd-symbolic-axioms/README.md

 ## Configurations

-We recommand to use the symbolic compilation with bidirectional search which lead to the best results in our evaluation.
+We recommend to use the symbolic compilation with bidirectional search.

 ```console
 $ ./fast-downward.py domain.pddl problem.pddl --search "sbd()"
 ```

-Other configurations are callable as follows.
+Other configurations are as follows.

 ### Symbolic Compilation